Navy | The Royal Navy |

 Convoy JA 1.

-It was made up of the troop transport Scythia (British, 19761 GRT, built 1920) and the armed merchant cruiser HMS Alaunia (Capt.
+It was made up of the troop transport Scythia (British, 19761 GRT, built 1920).
+The armed merchant cruiser HMS Alaunia (Capt.
 R.H.C.
-Crawford, OBE, RNR).
+Crawford, OBE, RNR) was also taking passage in this convoy.

 Escort was provided by the destroyers HMS Roebuck (Cdr.
 J.T.
 Lean, DSO, RN) and HMAS Quiberon (Cdr.
 G.S.
 Stewart, RAN).